If you’re children are into muscles and super heroes and you find it challenging to get them to eat asparagus, consider sharing this:

 Piling a bunch of asparagus together will make it difficult to cook evenly.
 The asparagus pack should be as flat as possible.

-One option is to add the asparagus to one side of a large piece of tin foil and then fold the edges to seal the asparagus inside.
+One option is to add the asparagus to one side of a large piece of tin foil, add ingredients on top and then fold the edges to seal the asparagus inside.

-Alternatively, lay the tin foil flat and place the asparagus and your ingredients on top of it.
+Alternatively, lay the tin foil flat, place the asparagus and your ingredients on top of it.
 Place another piece of foil over top of it; roll up the edges together and press tightly until sealed.

 Personally, I found using one sheet of tin foil easier and more economical.